Al fondo hay sitio: Season 7

 Meanwhile, after failing in love, Isabella looks for Pepe, her love since childhood, and after a while she lets go and decides to accept her origins in Abanquino and forgive her parents.
 Therefore, Isabella and Pepe went to Abancay, to visit them.
-It was then that Chabela, Isabella's real mother had passed away, before Isabella and Pepe arrived.
+It was then that Chabela, Isabella's real mother had died, before Isabella and Pepe arrived.
 Isabella wanted to fix things with her mother, apologizing for not coming earlier, finally calling Chabela "Mom", just like Chabela has always wanted her to say her since she was little.
 She befriends her father, Emiliano hers, to whom she tells that she will visit him often or he can come to "Las Lomas" whenever he wants.

 By neglecting some Chinese investors, Nicolás puts the company in "red".
 At that moment Luchito resigns to go with M. Ignacio and this fact is used to mislead Francesca. Ángel Gavidia appears to be the new investor and save the prestige of the Construction Company.
 More changes happen in the company.
 Joel becomes Fernanda's new secretary (which is convenient for Nicolás to remain as Francesca's favorite) and on the other hand, Miguel Ignacio and Raúl founded their own company.

 Both Nicolás and Ariana are unsure of what they feel.
 At the doors of their wedding, both have a meeting with Emilia and Manolo respectively: When Manolo writes about how she feels about Ariana, she begins to fall in love with him by reading her writings.
 In that, they kiss.
 On the other hand, Emilia has been plotting that Nicolás is attached to her, she is the ideal woman for what the Maldini are looking for from the young heir, and he makes a mistake and kisses her.
 After that, he regrets it.
 These infidelities would come out in a short time.